awsdocs/aws-systems-manager-user-guide/doc_source/data-protection.md

 AWS provides secure and private connectivity between Amazon Elastic Compute Cloud \(Amazon EC2\) instances\.
 In addition, we automatically encrypt in\-transit traffic between supported instances in the same virtual private cloud \(VPC\) or in peered VPCs, using AEAD algorithms with 256\-bit encryption\.
 This encryption feature uses the offload capabilities of the underlying hardware, and there is no impact on network performance\.
 The supported instances are: C5n, G4, I3en, M5dn, M5n, P3dn, R5dn, and R5n\.

 **Session Manager sessions**
 By default, Session Manager uses TLS 1\.2 to encrypt session data transmitted between the local machines of users in your account and your EC2 instances\.
 You can also choose to further encrypt the data in transit using an AWS KMS key that has been created in AWS KMS\.
+AWS KMS encryption is available for `Standard_Stream`, `InteractiveCommands`, and `NonInteractiveCommands` session types\.

 **Run Command access**
 By default, remote access to your nodes using Run Command is encrypted using TLS 1\.2, and requests to create a connection are signed using SigV4\.